enkidevs/curriculum/python/python-playground-questions/list-of-characters-to-string/list-of-characters-to-string.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # The list of characters:
+    # Join the list of characters into a string and output the result:

     characters = ['h', 'e', 'l', 'l', 'o', , 'w', 'o', 'r', 'l' , 'd']